 You will want to make these in a large skillet or frying pan with sides tall enough to hold the gravy.

-Step 2: Heat some oil in a pan and turn it to medium-high heat.
+Step 2: Heat oil in a pan and turn it to medium-high heat.
 Coat the meatballs in the gluten free flour and add them to the pan.
 Cook the meatballs, gently turning them until they are browned on all sides.

 Step 4: The meatballs should be cooked and ready to serve.
 My Cream Cheese Mashed Potatoes recipe is my favorite with these Swedish meatballs.
 See below for easy gluten free side dish options to serve with these gluten free Swedish meatballs.